kissgyorgy/my-stars/README.md

 - [pimalaya/neverest](https://github.com/pimalaya/neverest) - CLI to synchronize, backup and restore emails
 - [biomejs/gritql](https://github.com/biomejs/gritql) - GritQL is a query language for searching, linting, and modifying code.
 - [notify-rs/notify](https://github.com/notify-rs/notify) - 🔭 Cross-platform filesystem notification library for Rust.
-- [flox/flox](https://github.com/flox/flox) - Developer environments you can take with you
+- [flox/flox](https://github.com/flox/flox) - The Deterministic Foundation for your SDLC
 - [astral-sh/uv](https://github.com/astral-sh/uv) - An extremely fast Python package and project manager, written in Rust.
 - [AmrDeveloper/GQL](https://github.com/AmrDeveloper/GQL) - GitQL is a extensible SQL-like query language and SDK to perform queries on various data sources such .git files with supports of most of SQL features such as grouping, ordering and aggregation and window functions and allow customization like user-defined types and functions
 - [queer/boxxy](https://github.com/queer/boxxy) - boxxy puts bad Linux applications in a box with only their files.